hoodoer/Web_Crypto_API_Demo/README.md

 # Web_Crypto_API_Demo
-Demo server and client-side JavaScript code for how to use Web Crypto API to do application level encryption for your web traffic.
+Demo server and client-side JavaScript code for how to use Web Crypto API to do application level encryption for your web traffic.<br>
+Setup to match TrustedSec blog, link to which will be updated later.

 # Setup
 mkdir webCryptDemo<br>